-• Fact Sheet for OSCs: Fentanyl and Fentanyl Analogs.
-This guide designed for Federal On-Scene Coordinators includes the best government-issued guidance on the science of fentanyl decontamination.
-The document describes the physical properties of fentanyl, exposure pathways, advisory levels and occupational exposure limits, potency and lethality of doses, personal safety and PPE, detection and sampling, several methods for site decontamination, personnel decontamination, and waste management.
-In its discussion of removal of solids and surface decontamination, it addresses some of the chemical decontamination agents that have been introduced by private companies.
+■ Voluntary Guidelines for Methamphetamine and Fentanyl Laboratory Cleanup and Fact Sheet for OSCs: Fentanyl and Fentanyl Analogs.
+These guides include the best U.S. government-issued guidance on the science of fentanyl decontamination.
+The documents describe the physical properties of fentanyl, exposure pathways, advisory levels and occupational exposure limits, potency and lethality of doses, personal safety and PPE, detection and sampling, several methods for site decontamination, personnel decontamination, and waste management.
+In discussion of the removal of solids and surface decontamination, the latter document addresses some of the chemical decontamination agents that have been introduced by private companies.